 - The References are listed at the end of the paper proposal, after the annexes.

-If you want to know how to do a research proposal, you should consider all the possible mistakes that are usually made.
+If you want to know how to make a research proposal, you should consider all the possible mistakes that are usually made.
 One of the first mistakes made when starting to work on research proposals is to think that it is a job that must be done according to a recipe or manual, but without any reflection on why to do something first.
 It leads to inconsistencies between the various phases of the research and, in turn, minimal possibilities of understanding the object of study.

 Still Need Assistance?